One year ago I set a goal for myself: finally learn how to properly play the guitar by practicing every single day for a year.

 I thought about buying new gear, but I realize that what I need is an expert to guide me and accountability to help me keep momentum.

 So I am investing in a collaborator.

 I hired a guitar teacher whose videos I have enjoyed on YouTube.
 He literally lives on the other side of the world from me in New Zealand, but once per week we have a live session together via video Skype.

 What I’m realizing is this: access to information is not what is tripping me up.
 In fact, I’m drowning in information.
 YouTube is filled with tens of thousands of high quality instructional videos.

 What I am missing is a guide: someone who can pull together my skills and give me a clear direction, and provide accountability.

 That is the value of working with a collaborator or support group.

 It’s funny, everything I’ve been experiencing above is also what I bake into my Creative Shift Mastermind.
-If you are looking to make writing a priority in your life, and want guidance, accountability, and a true creative community to help you get there, please consider joining me.
+It’s a great reminder that making your writing a priority is really a process of: clarity, simple steps, accountability, mentorship, and a true creative community to help you get there